Marcus Hahnemann: International career

 Hahnemann made his international debut for the United States national team on November 19, 1994, in a 0–1 friendly defeat to Trinidad and Tobago.
 He played two more games in the rest of the year.

-Hahnemann did not play for the US again until June 8, 2003 when he played the first half of a 2–1 friendly win over New Zealand in Richmond, Virginia.
+Hahnemann did not play for the U.S. again until June 8, 2003, when he played the first half of a 2–1 friendly win over New Zealand in Richmond, Virginia.
 The game was a warm-up for the Confederations Cup, for which he was selected.

 He won two further caps during 2005 and was then picked for the 2006 World Cup in Germany, and allocated shirt number 19, but was an unused substitute in all of the United States' matches behind Kasey Keller and Tim Howard as they exited at the group stage.
 During the group stage, he and teammate Bobby Convey became the first Reading players to be named to a World Cup roster.

 Nearing the age of 38, Hahnemann was named by coach Bob Bradley to the United States' 2010 World Cup squad, as third choice behind Howard and Brad Guzan.
 Hahnemann made his ninth and final appearance for the U.S. in 2011.